 Developing a cold can threaten to jeopardise your exercise plan.
 Symptoms not to severe and feel okay?
 If so, gentle exercise such as walking or cycling are advisable.
 Symptoms include a cough or fever?
 If so, it is advised to rest up until you feel better before you start exercising.

+With the temperature dropping and daylight hours getting significantly shorter as winter approaches, why not try a 10-minute home workout or really get things going with a 12-week fitness plan.
 Looking for some extra support?
 Visit our Get Started Page to find out more about how we can support your weight loss with one of our free programmes.